jcurrie2021/VBAStopWatch/README.md

 ![Form Stop Watch](FrmStopwatch2.png)
 8. Add 5 command buttons to the form (frmStopwatch).
 Shown above in red above.
 Name them as follows: cmdStart,cmdStop,cmdLog,cmdClear,cmdClose,
 9. Add 3 labels to the form (frmStopwatch).
-Name them as follows: lblTime1,lblTime2,lblEtime
+Add borders to labels and remove any caption.
+Name the controls as follows: lblTime1</br>
+lblTime2</br>
+lblEtime
 10. Change captions on the userform and command buttons:</br>
 frmStopwatch = Stop Watch</br>
 cmdStart = Start</br>